 2.2.3.3 The selection of this technology

-For choosing the HTML5 because this kind of technology is the newest version of the HTML and it can use in the phonegap program.
-So, for the dental clinic website and dental application clinic can use the HTML5 to create.
-We should to use for develop the mobile application of dental clinic.
-We can use HTML5 with css and javascript in phonegap.
+HTML5 has been selected for this project because it is the newest version of the HTML and supported by PhoneGap along with CSS and JavaScript.
+It can be used to develop both the dental clinic website and the mobile application of dental clinic.

 2.2.4 SQLite